vav8085/Android/Android/readme.md

 Architecture:

 App uses 3 different Architectures.
-This simulates an actual project which is partially written using Activities and Fragments and other part is upgraded to use Compose.
+This simulates an actual project which is partially written using Activities and Fragments using MVVM architecture and other part is upgraded to use Compose along with modern Clean + MVVM Architecture.

 Details: